Communication Studies (COMS)

 Term Typically Offered: Fall, Spring, Summer

 Empirical methods commonly applied during communication research.
-An introduction to the concepts fundamental to the scientific study of communication, including conceptual and operational definitions, sampling, measurement, experimental design, independent and dependent variables, and quantitative data analysis.
+Survey of the concepts fundamental to the social scientific study of communication, including conceptual and operational definitions, sampling, measurement, experimental design, independent and dependent variables, and quantitative data analysis.

 Note: Majors must complete with a grade of "C-" or better.